microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 ## What you learned

-In this lesson, We learned how to style HTML elements by selecting them with their tag or by using a class or ID.
-Remember that IDs are used only once, And classes are designed to be used over and over again to style elements.
-Let’s look at how to style HTML elements.
+In this lesson, you learned how to style HTML elements by selecting them by their tag or by using a class or ID.
+Remember that IDs are only used once, but classes are designed to be used repeatedly to style elements.
+Now, let’s look at how to style HTML elements.

 Next: [Styling Elements](./styling_elements.md)